 Thinking of seeding, aerating or fertilizing your lawn this spring?
-As the sun warms up the ground and your lawn begins to return to shades of green, you are likely thinking about how to best create a lush, weed-free lawn you and your family will happily enjoy throughout the warm spring, summer and fall months.
-If you want your lawn to look the best on the block, it’s time to put together a best lawn care service game plan to maximize its health and beauty for the entire year.
+As the sun warms up the ground and your lawn begins to return to shades of green, you are likely thinking about how to best create a lush, weed-free lawn you and your family will happily enjoy throughout the warm spring, summer, and fall months.
+If you want your lawn to look the best on the block, it’s time to put together the best game plan for lawn care services in Blue Springs, Kansas City, Tulsa, Springfield, Wichita, KS, or wherever you are locations to maximize its health and beauty for the entire year.

 The first thing you have to think about is the overall health of your yard.
 Is your yard as thick as you would like it to be?
 Remember, tall fescue does not spread across the lawn.
 It grows in clumps.
 So, to fill in thin or damaged areas, you NEED to seed.
 Do you think you need to seed your lawn?
 Whether or not you will be seeding this spring will determine what type of products and techniques will be needed in the early parts of spring.

 If you plan on seeding your lawn this spring, the key is to make sure you get good seed-to-soil contact.
 The best methods for ensuring seed-to-soil contact is to lightly rake the seed into the loose soil of bare spots or use power tools like a power rake or verticutter, or an aerator for larger areas.
 In the turf professional world, we will always use one or both of these machines while seeding large areas.
 For small areas, using a Garden Weasel Cultivator can be useful if you are seeding by hand.
 If you are going to seed your lawn, you will want to avoid or delay most weed control products.
 Crabgrass preventers should not be applied to areas where you want to seed, and dandelion controls should not be applied to seedlings until you have mowed it two times.